Raymundo Vásquez Ruiz

 👋 Hi!

 I specialize in cloud computing, software architecture, and product engineering, always prioritizing collaboration and continuous improvement.
+I have also experience in computing and network hardware as well as microcrontroller chips.

 I'm originally from Ixtepec, Oaxaca, México, currently living in Brussels, Belgium, and have a proven track record of turning caffeine into ideas, conversations and code everywhere I go.
 The more coffee, the merrier!